Real Estate (194)

 Using case studies and other practical applications, explore various aspects of real estate finance.
 Investigate mortgage markets, types and sources of loans, and federally related loan programs.
 In addition, analyze topics such as lending policies, regulation and loan qualification, and solve mathematical problems related to real estate financing.

-Prerequisites: (194-180 with a minimum grade of C or Consent of instructor)
+Prerequisites: (194-180 (may be taken concurrently) with a minimum grade of C or Consent of instructor)

 194-190.
 Property Management I. (3 Credits)